Leucopatus

 Leucopatus is a genus of velvet worm in the family Peripatopsidae, containing a single species, the blind velvet worm (Leucopatus anophthalmus).
 It is found in northeast Tasmania, Australia, and is ovoviviparous.

+The species was first described in 1991 as Tasmanipatus anophthalmus.

 Taxonomy

 The generic name Leucopatus refers to the species' white colouration.
 The specific name anophthalmus refers to this species' lack of eyes.